Wine is intimidating.

 What's The Difference Between Red And White Wine?

 Okay, you probably don’t need any help recognizing a white wine versus a red wine.
 They look different and they certainly taste different as well.
-But it’s worth your while to understand why they look and taste so different.
+But it’s worth your while to understand why these types of wine look and taste so different.
 The culprit in both cases: the skins, and a little something they bring to the party called tannins.
 Remember the word tannin and what it means, because wine people talk about tannins a lot.

 Tongue, Meet Tannins